10 Gorgeous Beaches with the Clearest Water in the World

 Devil’s Bay—Virgin Gorda, British Virgin Islands

 Devil’s Bay can be reached by boat, an easy walk down a path, or a 30-minute hike through the Baths, which requires a great deal of climbing and crawling around granite boulders.
-Regardless of how you get there, these crystal clear waters will make you wonder why you’ve never visited before.
+Regardless of how you get there, these crystal clear beaches will make you wonder why you’ve never visited before.
 The boulders at Devil’s Bay also make the clear water beaches unique, forming arches, grottos, tidal pools, tunnels, and, of course, the maze on the way down.
 They also make for an interesting dive around and down the sides of the boulders that are partially submerged in the water.

 Elephant Beach—Havelock Island, India

 Perhaps best known for its water sports, Elephant Beach is definitely a destination for adventure-seekers who want the serenity of clear water beaches.
-Here are some of the excursions you can try: scuba diving, snorkeling (the vibrant reef starts at just 5 feet deep), trekking, riding in a seaplane, fishing, glass-bottomed boat rides, and even sea walking (where visitors are provided with a helmet to breathe underwater while they explore the seafloor).
+Here are some of the excursions you can try: scuba diving, snorkeling (the vibrant reef starts at just five feet deep), trekking, riding in a seaplane, fishing, glass-bottomed boat rides, and even sea walking (where visitors are provided with a helmet to breathe underwater while they explore the seafloor).
 If you’re planning a trip with your relatives, these are the best beaches to visit with your family during the summer.

 Rabbit Beach—Sicily, Italy